iszczesniak/cpp/memory/index.md

 enough.

-Passing parameters or return results by value is not that bad, because most likely their constructors will be elided.
+Passing parameters or return results by value is not that bad, because most likely their copying or moving will be elided.

 <!-- LocalWords: lvalue lvalues rvalue rvalues -->
 <!-- LocalWords: decrementation incrementation -->